Zaid-Ajaj/Image-Processor/README.md

 # Image Processor

-A simple program that will filter an image from the computer using filters like Grayscale, Sepia Tone etc. Written entirely in C#.
+### ImageFilter
+This consists of first, the ImageFilter, which a small library for filtering images using filters like, Grayscale, Sepia Tone or Adjusting Brightness/Darkness and an Edge detector.
+The library works with reasonable effeciency.
+Check it out

+### ImageProccesor
+A Windows forms application (a GUI) the uses ImageFilter library to work with images on the computer